kushalsharma1218/Low-Level-Design/Design Patterns/src/main/java/org/example/creational/builder/notes.md

-But can we make process a bit more easier for client by using build method We want to achieve something like this
+But can we make process a bit easier for client by using build method We want to achieve something like this

 ```java